All projects below that are marked with an asterisk (*) were related to my university course and as such I can't publicly share the source

 It's a scripting Swiss army knife, being so widely used there's a library for everything, and being so feature rich it supports a whole host of programming language styles

-Projects completed in Python:
+Projects completed in Python (in no particular order):